tinwaninja/Tracking-Number-Generator/README.md

 ```

 ## Information
-Call "php check.php" for information on how to use it
+Call "php cek.php" for information on how to use it